dj-wasabi/ansible-zabbix-web/README.md

 # Dependencies

-This role has one "hardcoded" dependency: geerlingguy.apache.
+This role has one dependency for Apache usage: geerlingguy.apache.
+Via the variable zabbix_websrv != 'apache' this can be skipped.

 As it is also possible to run the zabbix-web on a different host than the zabbix-server, the zabbix-server is not configured to be an dependency.